 What are the prize recipients awarded?

-The 2017 Award recipient will be announced at the Global Evidence Summit, and receives a plaque from Cochrane honouring her contributions.
+The Award recipient will be announced at the Colloquium and receives a plaque from Cochrane honouring her contributions.
 She then designates the cash award of 3000 USD to assist a woman from a low-resource setting with her Cochrane activities, who should eventually provide a brief written report on how the funds have been used.

 How does the nomination process work?

 Anyone in Cochrane can nominate a past or current active women member of Cochrane.
-It’s a one-page letter giving examples of their contribution and how they fit the criteria.
-The call for submissions opens on the 1 April and the deadline is the 30 June 2017.
+It’s a simple survey giving examples of their contribution and how they fit the criteria.

 This award is just one of Anne Anderson’s legacies and the award recipient each year leaves her legacy by assisting a woman from a low-resource setting to assist with her Cochrane activities.
 Your nomination can have a ripple effect!
 We welcome you to nominate a woman in Cochrane who inspires you, especially the quiet achievers who might otherwise not be recognized!